debadeepta/vnla/code/README.md

 Go to [Matterport3DSimulator repo](https://github.com/peteanderson80/Matterport3DSimulator), follow the instructions to build the simulator.
 Training and testing models do not require running the simulator in graphics mode.
 However, running in graphics mode is still useful for debugging and visualizing the agent behavior.

-To test whether you have sucessfully build the simulator, inside the home directory of the Matterport3DSimulator repo, run
+To test whether you have sucessfully built the simulator, inside the home directory of the Matterport3DSimulator repo, run
 ```
 $ python
 >> import sys